 Theft by Fraud or False Pretenses

-Under Penal Code 532, you commit theft by fraud or false pretense when:
+Under Penal Code 532, you commit theft by fraud or false pretense when you defraud a property owner into giving you possession and ownership of their property.18

 3. Defenses

-In Shouse Law Group’s decades of combined experience fighting petty theft charges in California, we found that three of the most effective legal defense strategies for getting these cases dismissed is to show that you:
+In Shouse Law Group’s decades of combined experience fighting petty theft charges in California, we found that four of the most effective defense strategies for getting these cases dismissed is to show the following.

 You Acted with the Owner’s Consent